KChen-lab/Cyclum/README.md

 ## Installation
 You can install cyclum by running the following commands, in a directory you desire.

-:warning: **This will install cyclum and its dependencies to your system, which effects more than just this directory.** Thus, we highly recomend virtual environment such as conda to avoid messing up your system / breaking dependencies of other software.
 ```bash
 conda create -n cyclum python=3.7 pip
 conda activate cyclum